Bkphone/bkphones/README.md

 - middlewares: contain middleware. <br />
 - core: contain the core classes. <br />

 It's a simple php-mvc template version 1.0.
 We will maintain and develop in future.
-Let's go
+Let's go!

 ## SET UP